 Change Narayan is the oldest temple in Nepal which was built in the 4th century in 1702 during the Lichhavi Dynasty.
-It is a double-roofed temple decorated with the ten incarnations of Narayan, and there are stone lions that guard all the four doors of the temple.
+It is a double-roofed temple decorated with the ten incarnations of Narayan, and there are stone lions that guard all four doors of the temple.

 You can take a bus from Kathmandu to Bhaktapur and from Bhaktapur, you can go to the Changu Narayan temple through the bus route.
-A taxi directly for the city of Kathmandu which costs around Rs.
+A taxi directly from the city of Kathmandu which costs around Rs.
 800 can get you to the temple quickly.
 It will cost around Rs.250 to go to Changu Narayan from Bhaktapur in a taxi.
 There is a charge ranging from NPR 100 to 300.
 This area allows you to take photographs of the famous temple and world heritage.
 You can also get your pictures taken in this ancient temple of Nepal.